watsonmw/fe2-intro/docs/overview.md

 Note that's a lot of bits for the exponent allowing for some very large numbers (that's not 15 bit shifts, its **32K bit shifts**!).
 This is mainly due to it being easier this way since it is implemented with 16-bit integer math primitives.
-Compare the exponent size to IEEE floating point 754, which used only 11 bits for the exponent in 64-bit floating point!
+Compare the exponent size to IEEE floating point 754, which uses only 11 bits for the exponent in 64-bit floating point!

 ## Planet Rendering